software-pek-com/GridWorld/README.md

 Since my workstation does not have a running webserver I decided to package and deploy the GridWorld web app using Docker.
 The project's Dockerfile builds the image.
 Before you can do that you have to force the jar package to be created.
 In the GridWorld directory issue the following commands:

-    cmd> mvn package    # Required Apache Maven to be installed
+    cmd> mvn package    # Requires Apache Maven to be installed

 After this is done the Docker image can be built:

     cmd> docker build . -t gridworld1

-After the images has been built you can start the container:
+After the image has been built you can start the container:

     cmd> docker run -it -p 8080:8080 -d gridworld1